cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 respectively.
 Start and stop addresses of the trace need to be selected adequately for the intended purpose.
-In our specific case this means that the trace should include both the points where attacker-controllable inputs are introduced and where these inputs lead to a potential vulnerability (e.g. the point the binary is crashing due to a memory violation situation - as for instance triggered by a fuzzer).
+In our specific case this means that the trace should include both the points where attacker-controllable inputs are introduced and where these inputs lead to a potential vulnerability (e.g. the point the binary is crashing due to a memory violation condition - as for instance found by a fuzzer).
 ### Init YAML File
 Next, the file [circled.init.yaml](../morion/circled.init.yaml) needs to be defined.
 #### States